IIIF/api/source/api/presentation/3.0/index.md

 ##### id

 The URI that identifies the resource.
 It is _RECOMMENDED_ that an HTTP URI be used for all resources.
-Recommended HTTP URI patterns for the different classes of resource are given below.
 URIs from any [registered scheme][iana-uri-schemes] _MAY_ be used, and implementers may find it convenient to use a [UUID URN][rfc-4122] of the form: `"urn:uuid:uuid-goes-here-1234"`.
 Resources that do not require URIs _MAY_ be assigned [blank node identifiers][rdf11-blank-nodes]; this is the same as omitting `id`.

  * A Collection _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.
  * A Manifest _MUST_ have exactly one id, and it _MUST_ be the http(s) URI at which it is published.